smaslan/TWM/README.md

 ## Building
 Only the LabVIEW part has to be build.

-The `lvprog/TWM.lvproj` contains 3 build specifications:
+The `lvprog/TWM.lvproj` contains several build specifications:
 - TWM full
 - TWM visa
 - TWM visa,niscope
+- TWM visa,daqmx

 "TWM full" builds for all implemented hardware.
 To run it, user has to install NI libraries for NI-DAQ, NI-SCOPE, VISA, and of course run time libraries for LabVIEW.
-Because many users use digitizers not requiring NI-DAQ or NI-SCOPE, other builds are generated.
-Running VI `build/Build All TWM Versions.vi` will offer automatic build of all builds versions and copies all versions of EXE files of the other builds to "TWM full" folder for convenience.
+Because many users use digitizers not requiring NI-DAQ or NI-SCOPE, other builds are provided.
+Running VI `build/Build All TWM Versions.vi` will offer automatic build of all builds versions and copies all versions of executable (EXE) files of the other builds to "TWM full" folder for convenience.